 is looking for the pursuit of happiness; that is what our founding fathers

-promised us in our country’s constitution, but we are not following them, for
+promised in our country’s constitution, but we are not following them but God, for

 is in heaven.
 The right that He has given us is not the pursuit of happiness but

-the right to become the children of God (Jn 1-12).
-Living as the children of God
+"the right to become children of God" (Jn 1-12).
+Living for Jesus

-in a world that hates Him is a recipe for persecution of every imaginable kind.
+in a world that hates Him is a recipe for persecution.
+See also: rewards; 1Pet 1-8,9;

 (243g) Kingdom of God